wwylele/mhrice/README.md

 # ![](src/extract/static/favicon.png) mhrice

-:warning: This project mainly targets the PC version.
-It might or might not work for the Switch version
+:warning: This project mainly targets the steam version.
+It might or might not work for the other versions

 ## What?